How to set up DMA and import data from TMS

 Profile and ACL use in DMA

-It is important to note that within the initial DMA releases, the DMA functionality access control features are not yet enabled.
-However, DMA is an integrated ‘module’ of the VQ Conference Manger (VQCM).
-It requires a ‘non-personal’ user profile to access DMA using the ‘/dma’ URL.
+It is important to note that within the initial DMA releases, the DMA functionality access control features are not enabled.
+However, DMA is an integrated ‘module’ of the VQ Conference Manager (VQCM) and requires a ‘non-personal’ user profile to access DMA using the ‘/dma’ URL.

 DMA and the Tenant model

 DMA has been designed to support the VQCM Tenant model.
 For each defined Tenant on a platform, there is a separate DMA ‘container’.
-The devices of one Tenant cannot be seen or managed by the users (of any level) of another.
+The devices of one Tenant cannot be seen or managed by the users of any level of another Tenant.

-The main side-bar menu item allows a user to switch between the Tenants they have been permissioned for.
-This feature is designed to support environments where some users of DMA are responsible for the devices of more than one Tenant.
+The main sidebar menu item allows a user to switch between the Tenants they have permission for.
+This feature is designed to support environments where some DMA users are responsible for the devices of more than one Tenant.

 System Service Account

-DMA requires access to read from and write to Cisco devices (systems) at times during its operation.
-An account with ‘Admin’ level rights is required to do this.
-To align with security ‘good practice’, we recommend creating a dedicated ‘Service Account’ to do this.
+It is imperative to have an account set up with the appropriate permissions and security.
+DMA requires access to read from and write to Cisco devices (systems) at times and an account with ‘Admin’ level rights is required to do this.
+To align with security good practice, we recommend creating a dedicated ‘Service Account’.

 The Service Account is also specific to the Tenant, meaning that the security model is maintained at all levels.

-You will be presented with a page listing the Tenants on the VQCM server that you are permissioned to access.
+You will be presented with a page listing the Tenants on the VQCM server that you have permission to access.
 Select the Tenant that you want to set up the Service Account for.

-Please ensure that you use a suitably ‘strong’ password that conforms to any organisation security policies.
+Password – Enter the password you would like to use.
+Please ensure that you use a suitably strong password that conforms to any organisation security policies.
 If you rotate passwords on a defined schedule, then this is where it should be updated.

 Remember, endpoints must also be updated with the new password.